 - Investing in QMS solutions (48%)

-Specifically, the companies that are managing quality at an above-average level are most focused on investing in company-wide quality training and improving supplier quality.
-But over the next three-to-five years, this commitment must continue if organizations want to reap the full benefits of quality as a strategic driver across departments.
+Specifically, the companies that are managing quality at an above-average level are most focused on investing in company-wide training and improving supplier quality.
+But over the next three-to-five years, this commitment must continue if organizations want to reap the full benefits of this as a strategic driver across departments.

 One way to improve overall organizational quality is to invest in the right tools that will maximize the effectiveness and efficiency of quality programs and processes.
-Our survey results showed that the two most prominent quality management tools are currently Quality Management System (QMS) software and Risk Management solutions.
+Our survey results showed that the two most prominent management tools are currently QMS software and Risk Management solutions.

 Our full research report can give you deeper insight into how all organizations in the Life Sciences, Food & Beverage and Manufacturing industries are approaching substantial or moderate investments in quality over the next three to five years.
 If you want to learn more, download the eBook for additional findings about the current state of quality management.